 5.4 At sites where the reactivity of sampling equipment to decontamination washes creates concern for the generation of undesirable chemical by-products, or will potentially damage the equipment surfaces, for example, the use of an acid rinse on metal equipment, then use of dedicated sampling equipment should be considered.

 5.5 This practice, where applicable, should be used before, between, and after the completion of sampling events.

-This practice is appropriate for use at sites where chemical (organic and inorganic) contamination is known or expected.
-The application of this practice to other types of sites radiological, mixed (radiological and chemical), or biohazard contaminated sites may not be applicable.
+5.6 This practice is appropriate for use at sites where chemical (organic and inorganic) contamination is known or expected.
+The application of this practice to other types of sites radiological, mixed (radiological and chemical), or biohazard contaminated sites is not applicable.
 The application of this practice to these types of sites should be undertaken with care and consideration, along with QA/QC documentation that supports the effectiveness of these decontamination techniques.

 1.1 This practice covers the decontamination of field equipment used in the sampling of soils, soil gas, sludges, surface water, and groundwater at waste sites which are to undergo both physical and chemical analyses.

 1.2 This practice is applicable only at sites where chemical (organic and inorganic) wastes are a concern.
 It is not intended for use at radiological, mixed (chemical and radiological), or biohazard sites.
 This practice does not address regulatory requirements for the handling, labeling, shipping, or storing of wastes or samples.

-1.7 This standard does not purport to address the safety problems associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.9 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.